Dream Lands Design

 Patio Area

-Blast slippery moss from the ground with a water jet, which will not only prevent a few accidents but make the area look far tidier and inviting.
+Blast slippery moss from the ground with a water jet, which will not only prevent a few accidents but make the area look far tidier and more inviting.

-Under more slippery conditions, using an anti-slip flooring treatment – such as grp decking strips – can prevent patrons and staff from falling over and injuring themselves due to damp or ice.
-These strips are screwed in, so there’s no risk of them losing their stick and curling at the edges; providing a further trip hazard.
+Under more slippery conditions, using an anti-slip flooring treatment – such as grp decking strips – can prevent patrons and staff from falling over and injuring themselves due to dampness or ice.

 It won’t come as a surprise that patrons prefer clean and dry furniture, so ensure any permanent fixtures have been given a good scrub; if not a new coat of polish or paint.
-It will always be damp in the mornings, so ensure seating has dried out by the time your establishment opens or protect with covers overnight.

-When eventually the temperatures do start to soar, ensure there are umbrellas dotted around; helmed to the ground safely.
-These will protect your patrons from the sun’s harmful rays – if not a summer shower.
 If your patrons are likely to bring dogs with them, put out bowls of water so that they don’t get too parched.

 Total